Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: Introduction

-A similar system has been studied recently \cite{udani2021}.
-This work showed that the system becomes frustrated with many co-existing states with similar energies: geometrical frustration of neighbouring elements leads to degeneracy of the global shape, which are sometimes called `soft modes' of deformation \cite{moessner2006}.
+A similar system has been studied recently \cite[][]{udani2022taming}.
+This work showed that the system becomes frustrated with many co-existing states with similar energies: geometrical frustration of neighbouring elements leads to degeneracy of the global shape, which are sometimes called `soft modes' of deformation \cite[][]{moessner2006}.
 The system can be switched between neighbouring frustrated states by gently teasing the system (e.g.~by hand); however, this frustration cannot be eliminated.
-Examples of the different global shapes that can be achieved as a result of this frustration for dimples on square and triangular lattices are shown in fig.~\ref{fig:Frustration}.
+Examples of the different global shapes that can be achieved as a result of this frustration for dimples on square and triangular lattices are shown in Fig.~\ref{fig:Frustration}.
 In the application to shape change, however, the aim is to control the state of the individual elements to be buckled (or not), and hence to understand how the macroscopic behaviour (i.e.~global shape) emerges from the microscopic behaviour (i.e.~local deformation).
-In this paper, therefore, we seek to understand the root cause of the geometrical frustration, as well as illustrating one strategy to avoid it.
+In this paper, therefore, we seek to understand the buckling instability that leads to shape bifurcation, as well as illustrating one strategy to delay its onset.